vaughnroyko/Omnibot/README.md

 3. To start the bot, run `Drathybot.vbs`

 ### Use
-- Drathybot accepts no commands from the console, but you can use `Ctrl`+`C` to close it.
+- Omnibot accepts no commands from the console, but you can use `Ctrl`+`C` to close it.

 ### Documentation
 - `!stop`: